 The History of Black People in Britain

-The definitive history of black people in Britain, an epic story that spans the Roman conquest to the present day.
-New introduction by Paul Gilroy.
+The classic history of black people in Britain, an epic story that spans the Roman conquest to the present day.

 Peter Fryer (1927-2006) was a jazz-playing Marxist author and activist.
 He was expelled from the Communist Party in 1956 for rejecting Stalinism, and later fought the imperial mendacity of whitewashed British history, authoring the now-classic Staying Power: The History of Black People in Britain (Pluto, 2018).